Functions And Duties - Corporate Governance

 Public can refer to the caption " Branch Locator" of the Bank's website for information regarding the nearest CAPIO

-Public can refer to the caption "pay scales of officers / employees" published in the Bank's website, under the "Right to Information Act".
+Public can refer to the caption "Monthly Remuneration received by officers & employees including system of compensation" published in the Bank's website, under the "Right to Information Act

 There are no plans and budgets for expenditure of public money and disbursements and the provision is not applicable to SBI.